bguiz/qryq/doco/present/markdown/present.md

 - [ ] Create a front end for this server
   - For full stack load testing/ stress testing
 - [ ] Create a NodeJs/ ExpressJs server wrapper for `qryq`
-- [ ] Allow configurable parallelism

 ----

 ## Fin

-- Recommendations for load testing a nodejs server?
+- Recommendations for load testing a NodeJs server?
 - What other libraries are there out that that perform this function?
 In other languages?
 - Submit some patches!